 You pay for the refills using a voucher.
 You must hang a flag on your water cube to indicate to the water truck team that your cube needs filling.
-We are giving out poles with flags on the end to make it easier for Luis to find you.
+Your friendly Barrios Team are giving out poles with flags on the end to make it easier for Luis, the water guy, to find you.
 Please only put these up when you need a cube filling.